kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 )
 ```

 The completion closure always gets called asynchronously.
 By default, it gets called on the main thread, but you can customize it using an optional `queue` parameter or setting a global callback queue (``ImagePipeline/Configuration-swift.struct/callbackQueue``) for the pipeline.
-To check if the image is stored in a memory cache synchronously, use a subcript.
+To check if the image is stored in a memory cache synchronously, use a subscript.

 When you start the request, the pipeline returns an ``ImageTask`` object, which can be used for cancellation and more.
 The pipeline maintains a strong reference to the task until the request finishes or fails.
 You can use ``ImageTask`` to control the outstanding request.